 Drinking Water Revolving Loan Fund

-Download a print version of this document: Drinking Water Revolving Fund What it Means to Minnesota Public Water Suppliers (PDF: 419KB/2 pages)Overview >
+Download a print version of this document: Drinking Water Revolving Fund What it Means to Minnesota Public Water Suppliers (PDF)Overview >

 The Drinking Water Revolving Fund provides below-market-rate loans to municipalities and other community drinking water systemsas well as to nonprofit noncommunity drinking water suppliers.
 Loans can be used to improve or construct treatment, storage, and distribution systems that are necessary to maintain compliance with the federal Safe Drinking Water Act and improve drinking water infrastructure.

 Water is our most important resource.
 We are fortunate in Minnesota to have a safe and adequate supply of water.
 However, this will continue only if we remain vigilant and address emerging issues, such as deteriorating drinking-water infrastructures.

 Many public drinking water systems in Minnesota are 50 to 100 years old.
 Funds are needed to upgrade or expand water systems and to remedy water quality problems and threats.
 The Drinking Water Revolving Fund could mean relief for these aging systems.

 Enacted in the summer of 1996 as part of the reauthorized Safe Drinking Water Act, this program allows states to set up revolving-loan funds for drinking water projects similar to those already in place for wastewater treatment projects.